superfly/docs/laravel/the-basics/databases.html.md

 ```

 ### _Connect From a Laravel Fly App_
-To test whether your Laravel Fly App can successfully connect to your Upstash Redis database, you can use your Upstash Redis Fly App as your Cache driver, then perform a quick cache:clear command.
+To test whether your Laravel Fly App can successfully connect with your Upstash Redis database, you can use your Upstash Redis Fly App as your Cache driver, then perform a quick cache:clear command.

-Revise the `[env]` configuration in your Laravel Fly App's `fly.toml` file:
+1) Revise the `[env]` configuration in your Laravel Fly App's `fly.toml` file:
 ```toml
 [env]
   ...